Romaincoding/Books/README.md

-or remove him from the list.
+or remove him from the list

 ![Alt text](screenshots/removeuser.jpg)